Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBondBalanced/docs/README.md

 - `customTreasury`: The custom treasury associated with the bond
 - `payoutToken`: The payout token address associated with the bond, token paid for principal
+- `principalToken`: inflow token - should always be a Balanced LP token.
+In the current Balanced Protocol implementation, this is the DEX contract.
-- `principalToken`: The inflow token
+- `principalPoolId`: The inflow token pool ID
 - `karmaTreasury`: The Karma treasury
 - `subsidyRouter`: pays subsidy in Karma to custom treasury
 - `initialOwner`: The initial policy role address